gstrauss42/marsrover_technical_challenge/README.md

 ### Assumptions made

-> Given that the pdf asks for all assumptions to be documents I assumed that I should include some logical assumptions
+> Given that the pdf asks for all assumptions to be documented I assumed that I should include some logical assumptions

 > I assumed that a rover is not supposed to be able to exceed the bounds of the map and subsequentally stopped moving upon leaving the map